rthiiyer82/weaviate-experiments/README.md

 # Goal:

-E2E Automated tests to verify the features of weaviate instance.
-The example used for testing is the movies-recommedation example.
+E2E Automated Functional tests to verify the features of weaviate instance using Typescript.
+These tests can be executed as part of regression testing of weaviate instance.

 ## Usage